-Shell cuts dividend for first time since World War Two
+Shell cuts dividend for first time since World War II

 Shell said it would reduce its quarterly dividend by two-thirds to 16 cents per share